18F/guides/README.md

 If you are interested in contributing to this repository, you can read more at [CONTRIBUTING](CONTRIBUTING.md).

-## Replatforming
-Documentation on the replatforming effort can be found in [/docs/replatforming.md](/docs/replatforming.md)

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in